 Nebraska Breastfeeding Laws

 In Nebraska, mothers have the right to breastfeed in any public or private location, as long as they are legally allowed to be there.
-The Fair Labor Standards Act (FLSA) offers some protection for breastfeeding mothers, but there aren’t any Nebraska state laws supporting mothers at work beyond this.
-Nebraska does, however, offer some support for breastfeeding students.
+Nebraska employers with 15 or more employees must provide breastfeeding employees with time and space to pump.

-We’ve awarded Nebraska two drops on our scale.
+We’ve awarded Nebraska three drops on our scale.

 NE Breastfeeding Laws: In Public

 Mothers in Nebraska have the right to breastfeed in public.
 Read the law: 2011 Neb.
 Laws, L.B.
 197

 As of 2015, Nebraska employers with 15 or more employees are required to provide breastfeeding employees with break time and a private space to pump.
 Read the law: LB 627

 Under Nebraska law all state and county governments, municipalities, school districts, and the university system must develop a policy to support breastfeeding students.
 The schools must provide a clean, private space for pumping or breastfeeding.
 Read the law: LEGISLATIVE BILL 427

 Breastfeeding mothers are exempt from jury duty upon request.

 Note: Mamava’s goal is to provide the most up-to-date legislative information available.
 But federal, state, and municipal laws are constantly evolving—which is a good thing!
 So if we’ve missed something, we appreciate any additions or corrections.
 Contact us at [email protected]